Thule Tepui Foothill Review

 Value

-Considering the versatility that the Thule Tepui Foothill offers, we consider it to offer a great value.
-There is no other model on the market that allows you the comfort and convenience of a rooftop tent but still leaves room on your rack for your other toys.
+Considering the versatility of the Thule Tepui Foothill, we believe it offers a great value.
+You'll get the comfort and convenience of a rooftop tent while leaving room on your rack for your other toys.
+For some folks, that versatility is priceless.

 Conclusion